nathiyasubramani/project/README.md

         .
 Run as Java Application
         .
 Run as Spring Boot App

-  After this you can run thw CRUD operations using something like Postman as shown above.
+  After this you can run the CRUD operations using something like Postman as shown above.

   Testing: